btakita/pain-point/doc/notes.markdown

 # Developer Testing Tricks Notes

+These notes are mainly a distillation of testing knowledge in preparation for the DTT talk and are by no means comprehensive on the topic of testing.

-Most of the examples will use rspec (and some using test/unit) and focus on testing strategies in different situations.
+The examples will use rspec and focus on testing strategies in different situations.
 The concepts are applicable to rspec and test/unit or derivative technologies.

-**Note:** ExampleGroup == TestCase? class and Example == TestCase? instance
+**Note:** ExampleGroup == TestCase class and Example == TestCase instance

 ## Reasons to test